HackYourFutureBelgium/node-template/README.md

 ### matchPasswords.js

-Utility to compare plain and hashed passwords for login verification.
+Utility to compare password and confirmPassword.

 ### validateEmail.js